 Americans aren’t going to church like we used to, especially not to older churches in center cities—a societal change that presents a tough preservation challenge in addition to the religious one.
 Churches are among the most historic, architecturally distinguished, lavishly ornamented structures in a community, and when congregations shrink, maintenance suffers and landmarks become threatened.

-To deal with a steadily increasingly volume of calls for help from congregations in historic houses of worship with restoration needs, we created Sacred Places Indiana, with Philadelphia-based Partners for Sacred Places, supported by funding from the Lilly Endowment.
+To deal with a steadily increasing volume of calls for help from congregations in historic houses of worship with restoration needs, we created Sacred Places Indiana supported by funding from the Lilly Endowment.
 The program offers two grant paths designed to assist congregations that have identified significant repair needs at their historic houses of worship and are prepared to raise matching funds through a capital campaign.

-Sacred Places Indiana selects up to ten congregations each year for intensive training in landmark stewardship, community engagement, and fundraising.
-Since its inception in 2015, Sacred Places Indiana has advised dozens of participating congregations.
-For these participants, Sacred Places Indiana serves as an advisor, cheerleader, and trouble-shooter, offering technical expertise, training, and grants to help congregations maintain their historic buildings.
+Congregations selected to participate will receive intensive training in landmark stewardship, community engagement, and fundraising.
+For these participants, Sacred Places Indiana serves as an advisor, cheerleader, and trouble-shooter, offering technical expertise, training, in addition to grants to help congregations maintain their historic buildings.

 Read about efforts to save, restore, and celebrate historic houses of worship and other sacred spaces around the state.
 Find out more.